Pan American Unity: History

+From June 2021 to 2024, the mural was exhibited at the San Francisco Museum of Modern Art (SFMoMA) and complemented the exhibition, Diego Rivera's America, to open in 2022.
+It was in the Roberts Family Gallery, which is freely accessible to the public.
+Its return to CCSF was ensnared in litigation over which institution would pay for it.
+Following resolution, Pan American Unity was disassembled and placed in storage at an undisclosed location on the CCSF campus.

+As of January 2026, a vacant lot on the CCSF campus has been graded for the future Diego Rivera Performing Arts Center, which will house the mural.

 Technical

 The mural was created on 10 robust steel-framed panels bolted together and weighing about 23 ST in total.
 It was deliberately designed to be portable, as it would have to be moved to the college campus from Treasure Island after completion, and others have speculated Rivera made it portable after the destruction of Man at the Crossroads.
 At 22 × 74 ft, it is his largest contiguous work and it completely spans the narrow lobby of the college's Diego Rivera Theater.

 Assistants

 Rivera was assisted in the project by Thelma Johnson Streat, an African-American artist and textile designer.
 Life magazine also noted the assistance of Mona Hoffman, and Rivera later wrote a letter to the editor crediting Emmy Lou Packard and Arthur Niendorff as his chief assistants.